Thursday Apr 1st, 2021, 0730-1600

-We had a productive town stop but I was anxious to get back to the trail.
-Looking at the maps during my trip planning, I had noted another long road walk of about 20 miles out of town.
+We had a productive town stop, but I was anxious to get back to the trail.
+Looking at the maps during my trip planning, I’d noted another long road walk of about 20 miles out of town.
 Most was on dirt roads heading into the mountains, which I didn’t mind, but about 5 miles was leading out of town through suburbs and past cotton fields.
 A nice endpoint at Bonita Springs waited if we could hike a 27 mile day.
 Or, if we could get a ride past the blah outskirts of town, we could hike a more moderate day and still have time in the afternoon to enjoy the creek.
 A historic cabin was reported to be in the area…a fun side adventure.
 After the ugly hike into town the day before, I was eager to avoid more ugly walking in favor of the good stuff.

 So we set out from the hotel with a cardboard sign in tow stating our intended destination about 5 miles down the highway.
 Someone had previously told me that hitching is illegal in AZ but carrying a sign around, well, that doesn’t necessarily mean we’re hitching.
 We didn’t figure our chances were great but we could at least try.
 We left early to take advantage of the morning’s cooler temperatures.
 A heat wave was about to hit, with temperatures soaring into the 90’s for the rest of the week.
 Ugh.
 This was not a nice April fool’s prank.